Generic-Mann/cst205Project/README.md

 Completed: 05/16/25

-How to run: using the system terminal, navigate to the folder 'cst205Project-main' and use 'flask --app Final-Project run', copy the given URL address into a search engine.
+How to run: using the system terminal, navigate to the folder 'cst205Project-main' and use 'flask --app final_project run', copy the given URL address into a search engine.

 Github Link: https://github.com/Generic-Mann/cst205Project